-6.3 Calibration of Multiple Probes
+5.3 Calibration of Multiple Probes

 Fully loading the bath with probes increases the time required for the temperature to stabilize after inserting the probes.
-Using the reference probe as the guide, be sure that the temperature has stabilized before starting the calibration.
+Using the reference probe as the guide be sure that the temperature has stabilized before starting the calibration.

-7 Parts and Controls
+Chapter 6 Parts and Controls

-7.1 Front Control Panel
+6.1 Front Control Panel

-The following controls and indicators are present on the controller front panel (see Figure 2 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, (4) the control indicator light, (5) the heater power switch, and (6) the cooling power switch.
+The following controls and indicators are present on the controller front panel (see Figure 1 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, and (4) the control indicator light.

 (1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also displays various bath functions, settings, and constants.
-The display shows temperatures in values according to the selected scale units $^{\circ}$ C or $^{\circ}$ F.
+The display shows temperatures in values according to the selected scale units °C or °F.

-(2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.
+(2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, and to access and set other operating parameters.